Tai Chi Chuan - Chigong and the Body

 The practice of most sports focus on the development of the fast reflex "twitch" muscle cells which use a lot of energy (electrical - Chemical and physical) that damage and exhaust the muscle system very quickly.

-Muscles are grown through putting excessive stress on them (weight lifting and overuse etc.) until they tear, the body moves into action to repair any muscle fracture tearing with proteins which overtime enlarges the muscle, muscle growth is mainly red cell development which can cause disharmony within the muscle groups because the muscle become red cell dominant.
+Muscles are grown through putting excessive stress on them (weight lifting and overuse) until they micro tear, the body moves into action to repair any muscle fracture tearing filling the tear with proteins which overtime enlarges the muscle.
+Muscle growth is mainly red cell development which can cause disharmony within the muscle groups because the muscle can become red cell dominant.

 Muscles and Tendons: